phillipeaton/VecForth/README.md

 1. **Setup the `include` file**

-   This works a bit like a 'C' make file, it contains links to all the source code to create the target binary.
-You may need to add/delete/comment out lines in this file, depending on what you're trying to build.
+   This works a bit like a C make file, it contains links to all the source code to create the target binary.
+You can add/delete/comment out lines in this file, depending on what you're trying to build.

 1. **Setup the Vectrex communications serial port (if you're using the VecFever with additional serial port)**